cspannos/native-rollups-website/docs/a_faq.md

 - **Expanding Interoperability:** Greater support for a diverse array of Layer 2 solutions and external systems.

-- **Optimized Performance:** Continued improvements in gas efficiency, throughput, and transaction latency.
+- **Optimized Performance:** Continued improvements in gas efficiency and transaction latency.

 - **EVM Equivalence:** Ongoing alignment with Ethereum’s core upgrades, ensuring long-term compatibility without the need for separate governance.

 - **Lower SNARK Gas Costs:** Enhanced efficiency in verification processes, reducing the expense of onchain SNARK proof verification.

-- **Synchronous Composability:** Further refinements to enable near real-time settlement and composability across decentralized applications.

 Future updates will be driven by continuous innovation and collaboration within the Ethereum community and ecosystem, unlocking even more of the “superpowers” offered by native rollups.